All That Man Is—David Szalay

 Anomie: a state of alienation from mainstream society characterized by feelings of hopelessness, loss of purpose, and isolation.

 This isn’t a quotation from the book, but from the OED.
 It seems to be what the two stories that I’ve read so far entirely consist of.
 Not that the characters seem to be aware of their alienation.
 They blame their dissatisfactions on whatever or whoever is around them, because, so far, they haven’t grown up enough to look at the bigger picture.
 It doesn’t help that they’re in a universe of Szalay’s making, in which there doesn’t seem, really, to be any point in anything.
 In Part 1, two seventeen-year-old boys mooch around Berlin and Prague for a few days, failing to find anything they are interested in.
-In Part 2 a 21-year-old finds himself drifting out of a job because his uncle can’t stand his laziness and complete lack of initiative, and into a holiday in which, unaccountably, stuff happens and he lets it.
+In Part 2 a 21-year-old finds himself drifting out of a job because his uncle can’t stand his total lack of initiative, and into a holiday in which, unaccountably, stuff happens and he lets it.

 So who are these losers?
 Is it fair to call them losers when, if they have any life in them at all, its purpose is to take part in someone else’s thought experiment?
 That someone, of course, is David Szalay.
 His experiment, at the age of 42, seems to be to create a series of scenarios in order to conduct some imaginary anthropological research on the way men develop in the 21st Century.
 OK, I’m guessing, because I’ve only read two of the nine sections so far.
 But his 17-21-year-olds have a very, very long way to go before they reach anything like adulthood.
 His main characters, the ones whose points of view he focuses on, seem to be incapable of any meaningfully joined-up thinking.
 Or forward planning.
 Or communicating rationally with other people.